Vyral/base-template/_posts/2021-11-09-why-you-should-buy-before-the-snow-melts.md

 On top of that, some sellers are trying to price their homes at the elevated prices we saw last spring, and the market is saying no to these properties.
 We’re seeing a lot of price reductions, so **now is a good time to negotiate on a home and avoid competition with other buyers.**

 There are fewer homes to choose from, but if you wait, you’ll have to deal with more competition.
 Be smart and know your market.
 If you’d like to see all of the homes on the MLS or know the current price of your home, contact us today on [our website](https://www.johnschustergroup.com/) or at 952-222-9000.
-Have a great day\!<br>&nbsp;
+Have a great day\!<br>